JamesLemony/jameslemony.github.io/content/Course Notes/Comparatives and Superlatives.md

 > She is the most talented musician in the orchestra.
 > The Eiffel Tower is one of the most iconic landmarks globally.
 > That was the most memorable vacation I've ever taken.
+> Mount Everest is the highest peak on Earth, towering over the Himalayan range at 29,032 feet above sea level.
+> The Great Barrier Reef off the coast of Australia is the largest coral reef system, stretching over 2,300 kilometers and boasting rich biodiversity.
+> The Amazon Rainforest in South America is the largest tropical rainforest, home to an incredible variety of plant and animal species.
+> The Nile River in Africa is the longest river, spanning approximately 6,650 kilometers and playing a vital role in supporting civilizations.
+> The Burj Khalifa in Dubai is the tallest building in the world, standing at a height of 828 meters and symbolizing human achievement.
+> William Shakespeare is widely regarded as the greatest playwright, his works admired for their timeless themes and linguistic brilliance.
+> The Louvre Museum in Paris is the largest art museum, housing a vast collection of priceless artifacts from various periods.
+> Lake Geneva in Switzerland is the largest lake in Central Europe, surrounded by picturesque landscapes and charming towns.
+> The Grand Canyon in Arizona is the deepest canyon in North America, formed by the Colorado River over millions of years.
+> Silicon Valley in California is the epicenter of the global tech industry, home to pioneering companies shaping the future with technological innovations.